-Motion to recommend approval of the first reading for AX-24-001 for form and legality, to approve the voluntary annexation of 23.37 acres located on CR 15A (parcel #016515-001-00).
+Motion to recommend approval to City Council the first reading for AX-24-001, to approve the voluntary annexation of 23.37 acres located on CR 15 A (parcel #016515-001-00).

 APPLICATION FOR ANNEXATION

 WE THE UNDERSIGNED, BEING THE LAND OWNERS OF THE FOLLOWING PROPERTY HEREINAFTER DESCRIBED DO HEREBY FILE THIS APPLICATION FOR ANNEXATION INTO THE CITY OF GREEN COVE SPRINGS, FLORIDA, CONSISTENT WITH THE LAWS OF THE STATE OF FLORIDA AND THE CITY OF GREEN COVE SPRINGS, FLORIDA.